 By Dom Sinacola | 23 October 2010

-The Age of Adz is, no argument, the work of a terribly talented guy.
-Shit is bristling with talent, voluptuous with it, and…beholden to it?
-See, no one’s arguing Sufjan Stevens isn’t a singular artist; no one’s trying to rain on his parade or tell him what’s what; no one’s telling him to stop being such an ambitious cultural Katamari ball, leveling genre distinctions as if they’re pleasant picket fences dividing identical shades of green.
+No argument: The Age of Adz is the work of a terribly talented guy.
+Shit is bristling with talent, voluptuous with it—but also beholden to it?
+See, no one’s arguing Sufjan Stevens isn’t a singular artist; no one’s trying to rain on his parade or tell him what’s what; no one’s hoping he’ll stop being such an ambitious cultural Katamari ball, leveling genre distinctions as if they’re pleasant picket fences dividing identical shades of green.
 No one’s even really that peeved that his albums are always concept albums even when they aren’t.
-Everything he does is big and laboured and exhaustive, which means it has always had the potential to be exhausting.
-And no one is criticizing Stevens’ ace in the hole: his innate comprehension of arrangements, and the way that animal, vegetable, or mineral, he is able to arrange all of his sound into a fastidiously embroidered corset that binds and holds in his swollen, melancholy core.
+Everything he does is big and labored and exhaustive, which just means that everything he’s done has always had the potential to be exhausting.
+And no one is criticizing Stevens’ ace in the hole: his innate comprehension of arrangements, and the way that, animal, vegetable, or mineral, he is able to arrange all of his sound into a fastidiously embroidered corset that binds and holds in his swollen, melancholy core.
 And since we all know what Sufjan Stevens’ sad, sad heart sounds like, maybe The Age of Adz is just that same, beautiful sound, only now in technicolor.
-Because obviously this is best record, right?
+Because obviously this is his best record, right?
 Because it’s just a lot more of everything we already liked?

 Similar synergy seems like it’s going to happen throughout The Age of Adz.
 The title track rages out of the gate with fireworks fizzles and spaceship landing noises and strings trilling their brains out—hell, Stevens seeming utterly spent in under 50 seconds.
 But “Adz” only mounts in calamity from there.
 The title “Too Much” is just a cute joke; the song suggests there are apparently never too many rhythmic components to run through “mermaid farting” filters. “ I Walked” maps the same landscape, as does “Now That I’m Older” after it, as does “Get Real Get Right,” and so on until the already much-ballyhooed “Impossible Soul” crams 25 minutes down our already exhausted brainpans, getting away with Auto-tune, cheerleading, whatever else is left of any modern mainstream detritus to which Stevens has been partial in the past five years.
 Even “Bad Communication,” the album’s shortest track at all of two and a half minutes, throbs impatiently with lazer zaps, bloops, blibbles, splashes of turpentine, more and more voices, kadiddles, a mandolin maybe, the ploopy facsimile of E.T. picking his nose—I am running out of conceivable onomatopoeia for this crap.